 Research

-We investigate how lipid homeostasis and protein lipidation shape the organization and function of cellular membranes in health and disease.
-Pathogens exploit Host membranes for replication and spread, while host cells detect and counteract such perturbations.
-By dissecting these molecular interactions, we uncover fundamental principles of membrane biology and their impact on infection, immunity, and therapeutic opportunities.
+We study how lipid homeostasis and protein lipidation regulate the organization and function of cellular membranes in health and disease.
+Pathogens exploit host membranes to replicate and spread, while host cells evolve mechanisms to detect and counteract these perturbations.
+By dissecting these interactions, we uncover fundamental rules of membrane biology and identify new opportunities for therapeutic intervention.

-How do host cells sense membrane lipid damage and translate it into innate immune defense?
+• How do cells detect membrane lipid damage and convert it into innate immune defense?

 Viral protein lipidation

-We showed that S-acylation of viral proteins, particularly the Spike glycoprotein, alters viral composition and boosts infectivity.
+We showed that S-acylation of viral proteins, particularly the Spike glycoprotein, alters virion lipid composition and enhances infectivity.
 This opens fundamental questions on how lipidation controls viral envelopes, and broader host–virus interactions.
 We are now expanding this work to other viral and host proteins to uncover principles of membrane remodeling during infection.

 Host lipidation